Discovering Tomorrow’s Talents

-The over-arching aim of this category is to unearth the next generations of Australian Drivers who will make it to the world stage.
+The over-arching aim of this category is to unearth the next generation of Australian drivers who will make it to the world stage.

 What is Formula 4?

-It is a developmental single seater opener wheel racing category for young drivers who are serious about a pathway to the top of motor sport.
+It is a developmental single seater open-wheel racing category for young drivers who are serious about a pathway to the top of motor sport.

 It is based on the new FIA international regulations for Formula 4 with a focus on keeping costs down and guaranteeing the highest possible safety standards.

 It’s built on four cornerstones: technical regulations, organisational standards, sporting regulations, and marketing and communications.

 Rookies will be in contention for the Burson Auto Parts Rookie of the Year at the end of the season, with individual round winners to receive a Burson Auto Parts Rookie of The Round plate.

 The Burson Auto Parts Rookie award is open to drivers under the age of 18, as of Round 1 of the championship, who have competed in no more than three national series or championship circuit racing events in their racing career so far.